Chapter 3. Setting the disk scheduler

 mq-deadline

-Attempts to provide a guaranteed latency for requests from the point at which requests reach the scheduler.
-The mq-deadline scheduler sorts queued I/O requests into a read or write batch and then schedules them for execution in increasing logical block addressing (LBA) order.
-By default, read batches take precedence over write batches, because applications are more likely to block on read I/O operations.
-After mq-deadline processes a batch, it checks how long write operations have been starved of processor time and schedules the next read or write batch as appropriate.
+Attempts to provide a guaranteed latency for requests from the point, at which requests reach the scheduler.
+The mq-deadline scheduler sorts queued I/O requests into a read or write batch.
+Later, it schedules them in an increasing logical block addressing (LBA) order.
+By default, read batches take precedence over write batches, because applications get block on read I/O operations.
+After processing a batch, mq-deadline checks for write starvation.
+It then schedules the next read or write batch accordingly.

 bfq